 It also raises the question of tipping taxi drivers in London.
 Do you do it?
 And how much is expected?

 In short, a modest tip is customary.
 London cabbies go through a lot of training, deal with the frustration of traffic gridlocks, and usually provide you with some witty repartee (or salty grumblings) to boot.

-I, for one, think that’s worth of a tip.
+We happen to think that’s worth a tip.

 For a shorter journey, £1 or £2 is usually sufficient, or you could just tell the driver to round the bill up to a nice even number.

 If the trip was longer, your driver really went above and beyond, or you’re just feeling generous – a fiver (£5) is usually a good rule of thumb.